 There are a series of common skin diseases found in Dachshunds.
 These are as follows:

-4. Pinnal Alopecia: Doxies are prone to pinnal alopecia, or hereditary pattern baldness.
+Doxies are prone to pinnal alopecia or hereditary pattern baldness.
 In this breed, hair loss usually begins on the outer ears, eventually spreading over all or most of the body.
 By late middle age, the affected dog’s hair is virtually gone.
 His skin darkens completely or in patches.

-7. Mange: Mange is a severe skin condition caused by several species of mites that live on the dog’s hair and skin.
+Mange is a severe skin condition caused by several species of mites that live on the dog’s hair and skin.
 There are two types of mange.
-One is demodectic mange’, which tends to affect dogs under one-year-olds with another underlying condition.
+One is demodectic mange’, which tends to affect dogs under one year old with another underlying condition.
 The other is the Sarcoptic mange caused by sarcoptic mites.
 This is an extremely intense, itchy condition and is often noticed on the dog’s ears.
-Symptoms of this include facial hair loss, hair loss on the legs, along with severe itching and redness in the affected areas.
+Symptoms of this include facial hair loss, and hair loss on the legs, along with severe itching and redness in the affected areas.

 Dachshunds are also one of the breeds that get allergies from the environment they live in.
 They are more disposed to allergies from pollen which is mainly a seasonal allergy.
 Pollen causes inflammation of the skin and irritation.
 Some plants, trees, grass, and mold spores are also known to cause allergies but are less common.